Free Registration for IIDE's Digital Marketing 101 Masterclass ends in

 1. Strengths of Bharat Petroleum

 Strengths for the company are the areas where the company is performing well which are helping them to outplay its competitors, thus increasing the market share.
-Following are the strengths of Bharat Petroleum:
+The following are the strengths of Bharat Petroleum:

 • Large Network – BPCL has over 16,000 fuel stations and is extending its network to reach rural areas of the country.
 Along with this, they have retail outlets all over the country.

 • Research and Development – It is an essential part of BPCL.
 Their experimentation with crude oil continues so that they extract any other valuable products or enhance the efficiency of the already available ones.
-Few of their successful findings are semi-synthetic 4T engine oil, hydraulic oils, etc.
+A few of their successful findings are semi-synthetic 4T engine oil, hydraulic oils, etc.

 • Brand Awareness – It has a well-built brand presence in its domestic market which helps in captivating new customers.
 Their prominent products such as Bharat Gas and Mak Lubricants have a stronghold in the market.